-- A workplace standards policy, which should be written such that it does not contravene shariah law including, but not limited to, the prohibition against the consumption of alcohol, pork and pork products on the employer's premises. - An anti-bribery policy, which should adhere to the Combating Bribery Law, enacted by Royal Decree No. M/36, dated 1 July 1992, which seeks to counter both the offer and receipt of bribes involving public officials in Saudi Arabia.
-Under the Combating Bribery Law, a public official11 is deemed as having received a bribe if such public official has solicited for him or herself or a third party, or accepted or received a promise or gift for the purpose of obtaining or retaining business or securing some other improper advantage.12 Further, an anti-bribery policy should additionally require employees to comply with the US Foreign Corrupt Practices and, if a shareholder of the employer has a presence in the UK, the UK Bribery Act. - c An anti-money laundering policy, which should comply with the relevant anti-money laundering legislation in Saudi Arabia, which is the 2008 Anti-Money Laundering and Counter-Terrorist Financing Rules. - d A corporate authority and executive committee policy, which may need to take into consideration the following Saudi Arabian laws and regulations: - the Capital Market Law, enacted by Royal Decree No. M/30 dated 31 July 2003; - the Regulations for Companies promulgated under Royal Decree No. M/6 dated 20 July 1965, as amended; - the bankruptcy-related portions of the Commercial Court Law, dated 1 June 1930; - the Bankruptcy Preventive Settlement Law, dated 24 January 1996; - the Banking Control Law, enacted by Royal Decree No. M/5, dated 11 June 1966;
+- Workplace standards: a 'workplace standards' policy should be written such that it does not contravene the shariah, including, but not limited to, the prohibition against the consumption of alcohol, pork and pork products on the employer's premises. - Anti-bribery policy: an 'anti-bribery policy' should adhere to the Combating Bribery Law, enacted by Royal Decree No. M/36, dated 29/12/1412 H, corresponding to 1/7/1992 G, which seeks to counter both the offer and receipt of bribes involving public officials in Saudi Arabia.
+Under the Combating Bribery Law, a public official is deemed as having received a bribe if such public official has solicited for him or herself or a third party, or accepted or received a promise or gift for the purpose of obtaining or retaining business or securing some

-A 'public official' includes: (1) a person employed by any of the Saudi Arabian public administrative authorities, regardless of whether the employment is permanent or temporary; (2) an arbitrator or expert appointed by the Saudi Arabian government or any entity having judicial specialisation; (3) a person assigned by a government authority or any other administrative authority to perform a specific assignment; (4) a person employed by a joint-stock company or company in which the state has a holding, a company that carries out banking operations or a company that manages and runs or maintains a public facility or that is performing a public service; and (5) certain chairmen and directors of companies.
+A 'public official' includes: (1) a person employed by any of the Saudi Arabian public administrative authorities, regardless of whether the employment is permanent or temporary; (2) an arbitrator or expert appointed by the Saudi Arabian government or any entity having judicial specialisation; (3) a person assigned by a government authority or any other administrative authority to perform a specific assignment; (4) a person employed by a